-Unit Quizzes

-There will be four unit quizzes during the semester.
-These will be administered online via Honorlock.
+Unit Quizzes.
+There will be four in-class unit quizzes during the semester.
 Quizzes are designed to assess your understanding of course material to date and to prepare you for the larger midterm and LAST exams.
 Each quiz contains 30 multiple-choice applied questions with each question worth 1 point.
 The lowest quiz grade will be dropped by the end of the semester; thus, only three quizzes will be included in your final grade.

-Mid-term and LAST exam

-The mid-term is an assembly exam administered on Wednesday, 10/13 at 8:20 pm.
-The midterm will be proctored online via Honorlock.

-The LAST exam will be online via Honorlock on the last day of class.
+Mid-term and LAST exam.
+The mid-term is an assembly exam administered on 10/12/22 at 8:20 pm in XXX.
+The LAST exam will be in class and on the last day of class.
 You will be given 70 minutes total for the mid-term with 60 items and 50 minutes for the LAST exam with 40 items.
 The mid-term and LAST exam will cover the first and second half of the semester, respectively.
 Please note that this course does NOT have a final exam in the final exam week.